David W. Meador Killed in Portland Hit-and-Run Accident

 What evidence helps identify fleeing drivers on residential streets?

-On streets like Northeast Siskiyou Court, investigators frequently rely on residential security cameras, doorbell footage, and debris left at the point of impact.
-Identifying the vehicle is a critical step in holding the responsible party accountable and providing answers for the victim's family.
+On residential streets like Northeast Siskiyou Court, investigators often use security cameras, doorbell footage, and vehicle debris found at the crash site.
+Identifying the vehicle involved is an important step in holding the responsible party accountable and providing information for the victim's family.

-National Legal Analyst Stefano Formica, Of Counsel at Bond Legal, noted that "The data on hit-and-run fatalities shows that someone is killed every four hours in this country.
+National Legal Analyst Stefano Formica, Of Counsel at Bond Legal "The data on hit-and-run fatalities shows that someone is killed every four hours in this country.
 Most drivers don't realize that neighborhood doorbell cameras have become the top source for identifying fleeing vehicles."

 Oregon wrongful death statute